sodiboo/system/README.md

 Heya!
 This repo contains the system configuration for all the computers i control.

-Currently, it handles three computers: `sodium`, `lithium`, and `oxygen`.
+Currently, it handles four computers: `sodium`, `nitrogen`, `oxygen`, and `iridium`.
-The first two are personal machines i own, and the third is a VPS.
+The first two are personal machines i own, a custom PC and a StarLite 5.
+The third is a VPS and the fourth is a custom-built NAS.

 ### sodium